 25. Lights and Sirens

-Consider purchasing some lights and sirens that’ll scare the cats away when they come near.
+Consider purchasing lights and sirens that’ll scare the cats away when they come near.
 Do some research online about the best products to purchase to deter cats.

 26. Use Tobacco